-- Offer an annual Public Policy Workshop that provides mentoring, networking and training opportunities in public policy, communications and leadership.
+- Comprehensive Public Policy training that provides mentoring, networking and training opportunities in public policy, communications and leadership.

 Position Members for Leadership Opportunities:

-- The Academy's House of Delegates, as the governing body for the profession, conducts dialogues on issues critical to nutrition and dietetics.
-Recent examples of dialogues include the Academy's sponsorship program, business and management skills for RDNs and NDTRs, engaging members in research and nutrition services delivery and payment.
+- The Academy's House of Delegates conducts dialogues on issues critical to nutrition and dietetics.
+Recent examples of dialogues include "A Systems Approach to Accelerating Nutrition and Health Equity," "Evidence-Based Practice," "Implementation of the Dietary Guidelines for Americans: Customizing to Meet Diverse Needs," "Food Systems and Sustainability: Shaping Dietary Guidance" and "Leveraging Technology/Big Data to Improve Outcomes and Elevate the Roles of Credentialed Nutrition and Dietetics Practitioners."
 These issues are critical to positioning members for success in the marketplace.

 - Promote and facilitate the placement of RDNs in local, state and national leadership positions in government, industry and other advisory committees.
 (Successfully advocated for members to work on the Dietary Guidelines Advisory Committee, Institute of Medicine and Study Task Force.)